 At thirteen, having a keen interest in extrasensory perception, and wanting to understand my own abilities, I sought out and earned a general certificate in extrasensory perception- the paid course was a Christmas gift I had asked for.

 I started college when I was sixteen years old, and earned a B.A. in psychology from California State University, San Bernardino in 1994.
-Because of circumstances in my personal life I was unable to pursue an M.A. in psychology, and instead earned an M.A. in theoretical/sociological criminal justice with a minor in social work.
+Because of circumstances in my personal life I was unable to pursue an M.A. in psychology, and instead earned an M.A. in theoretical/sociological criminal justice with a concentration in social work.
 I completed that in 1997, again at California State University, San Bernardino.

-In the Spring of 1995 I had a second, and much more profound “spiritual awakening”- I am sure it is not a coincidence that this occurred when I was pregnant with my youngest child, who has been diagnosed with Autism Spectrum Disorder.
+In the Spring of 1995 I had a second and much more profound “spiritual awakening”- I am sure it is not a coincidence that this occurred when I was pregnant with my youngest child, who has been diagnosed with Autism Spectrum Disorder.
 This awakening is best characterized as a radical shift in perspective, with an instantaneous deeper Knowing in a much more multidimensional way.
 Also with this came the full Knowledge of the manifestation of my spiritual gifts.
 Because I was attending a Christian church at the time, I understood these gifts in the context of this ideology.
-Specifically, these gifts would be called by Biblical language, the gifts of healing, prophecy, and discernment.
+Specifically, these gifts would be called by Biblical language the gifts of healing, prophecy, and discernment.
 I have come to Know that these labels offer a limited understanding, but I sat within this paradigm for a number of years.

 During this time my first-hand experience and insight led me to write a book about domestic violence and Christian theology.
 It was picked up for publication and released in 2000.
 From this I developed a Bible study, began to speak in churches, and provided direct services and training for service professionals within the Church.
 In 2001 I officially gained 501c3 status for the ministry I had founded for families effected by domestic abuse.